Where to Stay in Napa Valley, California First Time: Best Areas

 In addition, the company also owns Ma(i)sonry Napa Valley, a wine, art, and design gallery.
 Based in a building constructed in 1904 and listed on the National Register Of Historic Places, it gives you the opportunity to combine the wine, art, culture and history of the Napa Valley in a single destination.

 In a similar vein, wine isn’t the only luxury item the town is known for, as it also has a reputation for gourmet, fine dining.
-Its most famous restaurants, The French Laundry and Bouchon Bistro, both feature Michelin stars and have won numerous awards, including “Best Restaurant In The World”.
+Its most famous restaurants, The French Laundry and Bouchon Bistro, both feature Michelin stars and have won numerous awards.

 Having started building the reputation for gourmet restaurants in 1977, it now features enough Michelin starred restaurants that it works out to more than 1 star per 1000 residents.
 That’s more stars per capita than anywhere else in the United States.